 Reliable, scalable, and maintainable applications are a top priority for businesses.
 The problem is that conventional operations teams fail to keep up with the rapidly growing complexity of modern software.
 This is when SRE’s expertise comes into play.

-Oleksii Glib, CEO at Acropolium, says that Site Reliability Engineers often act as firefighters.
+Oleksii Glib, Founder at Acropolium, says that Site Reliability Engineers often act as firefighters.
 When an emergency arises, they put out fires in your business without others noticing the problem.
 But this can only be achieved if SREs have enough competence and knowledge in development, IT operations, and business integrations.

 While developers need to release new or updated products with better functionality, the operations team needs to ensure they won’t cause outages and performance degradation.
 SREs remove or reduce much of this traditional conflict.

 SRE responsibilities closely align with those of DevOps – they both deal with automating IT operations but do it from different perspectives.
 While DevOps engineers are responsible for production environments, SREs focus on the whole infrastructure, its reliability and performance at scale.